okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-themes/index.md

 <ApiOperation method="get" url="/api/v1/brands/${brandId}/themes" />

-This returns an array of [theme response objects](/docs/reference/api/brands/#theme-response-object), which will currently contain one single object only.
+This returns an array of [theme response objects](/docs/reference/api/brands/#theme-response-object), which currently contain a single object.

 Once you've set the `themeId` variable to a specific theme ID, you can return a specific theme response object using the following request (**Get theme** in Postman):